jordan michael smith

 Jordan Michael Smith is an award-winning journalist, ghostwriter and speechwriter.
 He has collaborated with prominent public figures to write four nonfiction books released by major commercial publishers.
 Two of the books focused on U.S. politics and national security; one was about gardening; and the fourth, called Keep the Memories, Lose the Stuff: Declutter, Downsize and Move Forward With Your Life (Portfolio/Penguin), was an Amazon bestseller, a Nautilus Book Award Winner, and an EXCEL Book Award Winner (Silver).

 Jordan did speechwriting stints for both the Mayor and the Comptroller of New York City, and he was a communications consultant for the United Nations and the Governor of New York.
-His writing has appeared in print and online for many publications, including the New York Times Magazine, The Atlantic, Washington Post, Wall Street Journal, Smithsonian, Esquire, BBC, MSNBC, Globe and Mail, and MSNBC.
+His writing has appeared in print and online for many publications, including the New York Times Magazine, The Atlantic, Harper’s, Washington Post, Wall Street Journal, Smithsonian, Esquire, BBC, and MSNBC.

 Jordan is a Contributing Writer at The New Republic and a Fellow at Columbia University’s Lipman Center for Journalism and Civil and Human Rights.
 His essay on Arabs and Jews in Canada won the 2024 Dalton Camp Award from FRIENDS of Canadian Media, and he won the Richard J. Margolis Award for Social Justice Journalism in 2023.
 His story on a series of murders in Australia won the 2021 award for Excellence in Feature Writing from The Association of LGBTQ Journalists.
 His look at a controversial program in Germany that aims to prevent child sexual abuse was listed as a “Notable Essay” in the 2022 Best American Science and Nature Writing anthology, and his profile of a professor studying sex offenders was selected for inclusion in the 2019 edition.